civican/legisinfo/42-1/bills/C-30/bill_text.md

 ### Section 68

-Paragraphs 12(1)(g) and ( h) of the Act are replaced by the following:
+Paragraphs 12(1)(g) and (h) of the Act are replaced by the following:

-in whole or in part a protected geographical indication **identifying a wine**, where the trade-mark is to be registered in association with a wine not originating in a territory indicated by the geographical indication;
+in whole or in part a protected geographical indication identifying a wine, where the trade-mark is to be registered in association with a wine not originating in a territory indicated by the geographical indication;

-in whole or in part a protected geographical indication **identifying a spirit**, where the trade-mark is to be registered in association with a spirit not originating in a territory indicated by the geographical indication;
+in whole or in part a protected geographical indication identifying a spirit, where the trade-mark is to be registered in association with a spirit not originating in a territory indicated by the geographical indication;

 in whole or in part a protected geographical indication, and the trade-mark is to be registered in association with an agricultural product or food — belonging to the same category, as set out in the schedule, as the agricultural product or food identified by the protected geographical indication — not originating in a territory indicated by the geographical indication; and